Edited by Christopher Leeson

 She was suddenly all eagerness.
 "Can you make all the bad things go away?"

 "I'm not sure, but I promise to do my best.
-Tell me, was everything still okay when you, me, and Gus after we visited the Kid's Club Thursday night?"
+Tell me, was everything still okay with you, me, and Gus after we visited the Kid's Club Thursday night?"

 She looked confused.
 "You're forgetting again, Mommy."

 "Gus wasn't with us.
 Gus never wants to go out anymore, not since the bad people made him ugly."

 I regarded her incredulously.
 This was whole new – and very unexpected – detail.
 "I don't understand.
 Gus looked perfectly all right last Thursday.
 Don't you remember how you two were talking about ultra ladies in the Target store?"

 Evie shook her head.
 "It didn't happen that way, Mommy.
 Maybe you dreamed it."

 Somebody had to be been dreaming; I was willing to grant that much.